 Lisbon also has a few monuments that are replicas of others around the world.
 One example is Lisbon’s Christ the Redeemer statue, inspired by the same monument in Brazil.
 Another is the Ponte 25 de Abril suspension bridge, closely resembling the Golden Gate Bridge in San Francisco.

 The Moorish Castle was built in the 9th century by the Moors.
 The castle has a unique design that combines Islamic and European influences, and beautiful gardens surround it.
 Visitors can explore the castle’s many rooms and chambers and enjoy views of Lisbon from the top of the castle walls.
 The Moorish Castle is one of the must-see sights in Lisbon, and it is a great place to learn about Portugal’s history and culture.

 The Museu Nacional do Azulejo is also known as the National Tile Museum in English.
 Portugal is known for its traditional tile.
 These tiles can date back to around the 13th century and can be found around the country in architecture.
 Learn more about the tradition and see some beautiful tile work at the museum when you visit.

 The Museu Nacional de Arte Antiga is an ancient art museum that is definitely worth a visit.
 Learn about famous Portuguese artists from history at this museum.
 The museum has paintings, sculptures, furniture, and gardens.
 To see everything, you should spend about four hours here.
-If you just want to see some of the highlights, you can spend less time.
+You can spend less time if you just want to see some of the highlights.

 The Oceanário de Lisboa is the largest indoor aquarium in Europe.
 This aquarium was constructed as part of the 1998 world’s fair.
 Visit here to see some amazing ocean life exhibits.
 Be sure to spend a few hours here if you plan to visit.